feddelegrand7/mini007/README.md

 #> $proposals
 #> $proposals[[1]]
 #> $proposals[[1]]$agent_id
-#> [1] "6e90f179-a29a-4444-9b1b-e2d73a9b5679"
+#> [1] "55340ddf-e5e9-4c91-9080-b8ad66f6a569"
 #>
 #> $proposals[[1]]$agent_name
 #> [1] "stylist"
 #>
 #> $proposals[[1]]$response
-#> [1] "Layer the blue Calvin Klein shirt under a neutral sweater or blazer, add the pink trousers, and finish with complementary accessories like a navy coat and simple shoes for a balanced, stylish winter look."
+#> [1] "Layer the blue Calvin Klein shirt with a neutral-colored sweater or coat, add the pink trousers, and finish with classic shoes and complementary accessories like a scarf or hat in muted tones."
 #>
 #>
 #> $proposals[[2]]
 #> $proposals[[2]]$agent_id
-#> [1] "9e8b4bd4-3c7e-45a7-b6a7-925dc4de080e"
+#> [1] "f19b6294-0145-4cdf-a24f-60dfb79cf986"
 #>
 #> $proposals[[2]]$agent_name
 #> [1] "stylist2"
 #>
 #> $proposals[[2]]$response
-#> [1] "Pair the blue Calvin Klein shirt with a neutral-colored sweater or blazer and a stylish coat for warmth, and complete the look with neutral or complementary accessories to balance the pink trousers."
+#> [1] "Pair the blue Calvin Klein shirt with a tailored blazer or a cozy knit sweater, along with a stylish coat and neutral footwear, to create a polished winter look with pink trousers."
 #>
 #>
 #>
 #> $chosen_response
-#> Layer the blue Calvin Klein shirt under a neutral sweater or blazer, add the
+#> Pair the blue Calvin Klein shirt with a tailored blazer or a cozy knit sweater,
-#> pink trousers, and finish with complementary accessories like a navy coat and
+#> along with a stylish coat and neutral footwear, to create a polished winter
-#> simple shoes for a balanced, stylish winter look.
+#> look with pink trousers.
 ```

 This makes it easy to archive progress and resume complex, context-rich